-- Restaurant grease and fryer oils cannot be thrown in trash and must be disposed of properly and in a timely manner.
+- Restaurant grease and fryer oils cannot be thrown in the trash and must be disposed of correctly and promptly.

 Do Recycle, Please

-We have adopted a Zero Waste ordinance that requires you to recycle.
-When placing acceptable recyclables in your single-stream recycle container, you may commingle all paper, cardboard, metals, glass and plastics 1-7.
+We have adopted a zero waste ordinance that requires you to recycle.
+When placing acceptable recyclables in your single-stream recycling container, you may commingle all paper, cardboard, metals, glass and plastics 1-7.

-- Remove all caps and lids and place in recycle bin.
+- Remove all caps and lids and place them in the recycle bin.

 - Remove labels from bottles and tin, if possible.

 - All non-recyclable packing materials, such as peanuts and foam, must be removed from boxes.

 - Place all items in the container with the recycle symbol on it.

 - If you are a Waste Management customer, keep all fibrous materials, such as cardboard, pressboard and mixed paper, together to the side of the commingled items.
 Bruin Waste customers may commingle all recycled items.